fsharp/fslang-spec/spec/introduction.md

 The `:?` operator returns true if the value matches the specified type, so if `x` is a string, `getType` returns `"x is a string"`.

-Function values can also be combined with the pipeline operator, `|>`.
+Function values can also be combined with the *pipeline operator*, `|>`.
 For example, given these functions:

 ```fsharp
     let square x = x * x